UmarSpa/HairAnalysis/README.md

 [Figaro-1k](http://www.eecs.qmul.ac.uk/~urm30/HairMaterial/Figaro-1k.zip): It contains 1050 unconstrained view images with persons, subdivided into seven different hairstyles classes (straight, wavy, curly, kinky, braids, dreadlocks, short), where each image is provided with the related manually segmented hair mask.

 ## Demo
-You can run the our demo script on any jpg format image (that must be placed in folder *Data*) by running main.py file.
+You can run the demo on any jpg format image (that must be placed in folder *Data*) by running main.py file.
-N.B. you need to download [model_caffenet.caffemodel](http://www.eecs.qmul.ac.uk/~urm30/HairMaterial/model_caffenet.caffemodel) and place it in Tools/CaffeNet/.
+N.B. you need to download [model_caffenet.caffemodel](http://www.eecs.qmul.ac.uk/~urm30/HairMaterial/model_caffenet.caffemodel) and place it in *Tools/CaffeNet/*.